LoupVaillant/Monocypher/README.md

 Note: the speed benchmark currently requires the POSIX `clock_gettime()` function.

-There are similar benchmarks for Libsodium, TweetNaCl, LibHydrogen, and
+There are similar benchmarks for Libsodium, TweetNaCl, LibHydrogen, c25519, and ed25519-donna (the portable, 32-bit version):
-c25519:

     $ make speed-sodium
     $ make speed-tweetnacl
     $ make speed-hydrogen
     $ make speed-c25519
+    $ make speed-donna

 (The `speed-hydrogen` target assumes it has pkg-config installed.
 Try `make pkg-config-libhydrogen` as root if it is not.)